-Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response The Australian Government should ensure the accreditation standards for residential and community care are sufficient and robust enough to deliver services which cater to the needs and rights of people from diverse backgrounds including culturally and linguistically diverse, Indigenous and sexually diverse communities.
+Chapter Productivity Commission ('the Commission') Recommendation Australian Government ('the Government') Response 11.1 The Australian Government should ensure the accreditation standards for residential and community care are sufficient and robust enough to deliver services which cater to the needs and rights of people from diverse backgrounds including culturally and linguistically diverse, Indigenous and sexually diverse communities.
 Supported.
 The current accreditation standards recognise that each resident is different, applying general standards to each resident's care needs regardless of race, culture, language, social or religious choices.
 The Government is currently undertaking work to review, improve and streamline these standards.
 Responding to diversity is a priority in this work.
-Extending the role of the Aged Care Standards and Accreditation Agency to community care, will assist in supporting more consistent application of standards and recognition of diversity across residential and community settings.
-More generally, the aged care reform package includes a strong focus on supporting diversity and ensuring that older Australians from diverse backgrounds can access information and aged care services that are sensitive to their needs including people living in rural and remote areas; people from culturally and linguistically diverse backgrounds; people who are homeless or at risk of being homeless; people who are care leavers; and people from the lesbian, gay, bisexual, transgender and intersex (LGBTI) community.
-Initiatives include: Ongoing funding to continue recent enhancements to the residential aged care viability supplement for homes targeting rural, remote, Indigenous and homeless populations.
+Extending the role of the Aged Care Standards and Accreditation Agency to community care, will assist in supporting more consistent application of standards and recognition of diversity across residential and community settings. under the Freedom of Info More generally, the aged care reform package includes a strong focus on supporting diversity and ensuring that older Australians from diverse backgrounds can access information and aged care services that are sensitive to their needs including people living in rural and remote areas; people from culturally and linguistically diverse backgrounds; people who are homeless or at risk of being homeless; people who are care leavers; and people from the lesbian, gay, bisexual, transgender and intersex (LGBTI) community.
+Initiatives include: nent was released under the Ongoing funding to continue recent enhancements to the residential aged care viability supplement for homes targeting rural, remote, Indigenous and homeless populations.
 Additional funding through the Aged Care Service Improvement and Healthy Ageing Grants fund to improve the skills and knowledge of aged care providers to meet the care needs of diverse populations, including through staff training, information sharing and access to expert assistance.
-The National Aboriginal and Torres Strait Islander Flexible Aged Care program will be expanded to Commission') Recommendation The Australian Government should ensure the accreditation standards for residential and community care are sufficient and robust enough to deliver services which cater to the needs and rights of people from diverse backgrounds including culturally and linguistically diverse, Indigenous and
+The National Aboriginal and Torres Strait Islander Flexible Aged Care program will be expanded to